Job Title: Union County Project Coordinator

-Position Summary: Coordinate with restoration partners in Wallowa County using the GRMW Stepwise process and Wallowa Restoration Atlas.
-The Project Coordinator (PC) needs to be proficient in communication.
+Job Announcement: The selected candidate will be responsible for coordinating with restoration partners in Union County using the GRMW Stepwise process and Upper Grande Ronde River and Catherine Creek Restoration Atlases.
+The Project Coordinator (PC) needs to be proficient in verbal and written communication.
 The PC facilitates monthly coordination meetings, provides technical review of habitat restoration designs and assists partner organizations in prioritizing and acquiring funding for watershed restoration projects.
-This involves outreach to landowners, coordinating development of prospectuses and proposals, technical review of project designs and budgets, presenting proposals to GRMW Board, assisting with regulatory coordination, support for contracting, providing oversight and monitoring of field work, obtaining and reviewing completion and monitoring reports, and coordinating with funders.
+This involves outreach to landowners, coordinating development of prospectuses and proposals, technical review of project designs and budgets, presenting project proposals to the GRMW Board, assisting with regulatory coordination, support for contracting, providing oversight and monitoring of field work, obtaining and reviewing completion and monitoring reports, and coordinating with funders.
+This position requires the ability to work well with a variety of partner organizations (Tribal, State, Job Announcement – Project Coordinator Federal, and local) and community members.
+GRMW is a non-profit organization with six full time employees.
+Our employees operate as a team, and we are looking forward to working with a new team member.

 Through the GRMW Education Outreach Program we have developed Ripples in the Grande Ronde, a quarterly newsletter that is distributed through Union and Wallowa county's local newspapers as an insert.